Are men better with money than women?

 4. It’s all about CONFIDENCE

-There really is a link between self -esteem and finances.
+There's a link between self -esteem and finances.

-Because women are socialized differently about finances, we’re not as confident about money matters and investments as men are.
+Women are socialized differently about finances, we’re not as confident about money matters and investments as men are.

-Because men are more confident in finances, women often take on the role of household finances (day to day finances), whereas men handle long term financial planning in the relationship.
+Men are more confident in finances, women often take on the role of household finances (day to day finances), whereas men handle long term financial planning in the relationship.

 This could also explain why men are more prepared for retirement than women are.